 - 1:1 – Outreach via email, in person or direct social contact – highly recommended

 - Paid amplification – Facebook advertising, remarketing etc.

 Using tools such as Ahrefs, Followerwonk and Buzzsumo we can find exactly who is sharing content and target them to develop ongoing relationships for promotion and marketing to their audiences.

-If we develop a content marketing strategy around creating high value linkable assets we now have something that gives us leverage to reach out to existing audiences ask them whether they’d be interested in linking to or distributing to their audience.
+If we develop a content marketing strategy around creating high-value linkable assets we now have something that gives us leverage to reach out to existing audiences and ask them whether they’d be interested in linking to or distributing to their audience.

 5. Paid Traffic